PalamaraLab/PrepareDecoding/docs/file_formats.md

 ### frequencies (*.frq)

 A file containing SNP frequency data, in [Plink format](https://www.cog-genomics.org/plink/1.9/formats#frq).
+These frequencies should reflect the allele frequency spectrum of the data you plan to analyze with ASMC.
 The file contains a header row, and data rows, one per variant, in the following form:

 ```
  CHR           SNP   A1   A2          MAF    NCHROBS